Web endpoints

 return {"square": x**2}

-If you hit this with an urlencoded query string with the “x” param present, it will send that to the function:
+If you hit this with a URL-encoded query string with the x parameter present, the Function will receive the value as an argument:

 $ curl https://modal-labs--web-endpoint-square-dev.modal.run?x=42